 I made a rotary cutter case a couple years ago as a birthday gift for a friend.
 Recently I tweaked my design and made several, which became prizes at a quilt shop Open House and as a Giveaway on my blog.
 They are quite simple to make.
 You can see for yourself by clicking on my Tutorials link above or by clicking here.
 2014.

 Four inches square and four inches deep — those are the measurements of these handy little fabric-covered boxes.
 My friend Vivienne sent me directions on how to make them.
-I used Peltex, a heavy fabric stabilizer, to stiffen the side panels and bottoms.
+The original instructions called for a taller basket; I tweaked the dimensions a bit.
+Peltex, a heavy fabric stabilizer, was used to stiffen the side panels and bottoms.
 The boxes make great catch-alls.
 I use mine as thread-catchers.
 2013.

 Sewing Machine Dust Covers